-One dead, scores hurt in protests over delayed Honduran vote count
+One dead, over 100 arrested in unrest over delayed Honduran vote count

 Military officials called for peaceful protests after police reports of looting in the capital and other cities.

-In the country’s second biggest city of San Pedro Sula, thick plumes of black smoke clouded the air as protesters burned tires and police tried to disperse the crowds with tear gas.
+In the country’s second-biggest city of San Pedro Sula, thick plumes of black smoke clouded the air as protesters burned tires and police tried to disperse the crowds with tear gas.

+More than 100 people were also arrested on suspicion of looting in San Pedro Sula on Friday, a police spokesman said.

 People flocked to supermarkets on Friday, stocking up on food and provisions as major roads and supply routes were blocked across the country by angry protesters.

-Lines appeared outside gas stations and ATMs.
-Banks clogged up with people seeking to take out or deposit money.
+Lines appeared outside gas stations and cash machines.
+Banks clogged up with people wanting to withdraw or deposit money.

+“I‘m filling the tank with gas in case anything happens, the situation looks bad and there are protests all over the city,” said Carlos Valle as he joined a long line of vehicles waiting at a fuel pump in Tegucigalpa.

 Both Hernandez and Nasralla, a television game show host allied with leftists, claimed victory after the election, and the challenger has said he will not accept the tribunal’s result because of doubts over the counting process.